 The Evolution of Peruvian Dance Styles

-The landscape of Peruvian dance styles is constantly evolving.
-In recent decades the Peruvian cumbia dance locally known as Chicha has taken the nation by storm.
-Blending traditional Andean huayno melodies with tropical and psychedelic surf guitar sounds cumbia has become the modern rhythm of the working class lighting up parties and festivals across the country.
+The landscape of music and dance in Peru is constantly evolving.
+In recent decades, Peruvian cumbia (locally known as Chicha) has taken the nation by storm.
+By blending traditional Andean huayno melodies with tropical guitar sounds, cumbia has become the modern rhythm of the working class.

 Global Pop Culture and Peruvian Music